benjajaja/mdfried/README.md

 mdfried ./path/to.md
 ```

-Unless you're using Kitty version 0.40 or greater, or a terminal that does not support any graphics protocol, the first time you run `mdfried` you may have to pick a font, if your terminal's font could not be automatically detected.
+If the font could not be autodetected, you may have to pick a font the first time.
 You should pick the same font that your terminal is using, but you could pick any.
 The font is rendered directly as a preview.
 Once confirmed, the choice is written into the configuration file.

-Use `--setup` to force the font-setup again if the font is not right.
+Use `--setup` to force the font-setup again if the font is not right (anymore).

-See `--help` for all options.
+See `--help` for all options, and `--print-config` to see a mostly complete [configuration](#configuration) example.

 ### Key bindings